Table of Content

 Usually, burr grinders come with different grind adjustments.
-These help you make coffee of varying taste, flavor, and richness.
+These help you make coffee of varying tastes, flavors, and richness.
 But these grind settings are not present in the Magic Bullet.

 I hope that the information in my article is enough to answer your question – can you grind coffee in a magic bullet?